Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 NOTE TO HIKERS: You’ll find some good hiking trails all around and up/down Lookout Mountain.
 From Point Park, you can hike 1 mile to Sunset Rock (relatively flat).
 Or, from Ochs Highway, you can hike a one mile roundtrip trail to Glenn Falls, a small waterfall where the kids can play.
 Beyond that, many of the trails involve lots of elevation gain so it may be too much for young kids.
 See the National Park Services’ Lookout Mountain Battlefield Trail Map for more info on these hikes.

-If you like caverns, Ruby Falls is another popular attraction in Chattanooga and located at the base of Lookout Mountain near where the parking area is for the Incline Railway.
+If you like caverns, Ruby Falls is another popular attraction in Chattanooga and located at the base of Lookout Mountain near the parking area for the Incline Railway.

 Lupis Pizza.
 Located downtown at 406A Broad St., Lupis has been awarded Chattanooga’s best pizza over numerous years.
 It’s a fun atmosphere and they have a very good beer selection.